Skip to main content

 The proposed GINA rules also reflect this shift in thinking.
 Under the 2021 proposals, the incentive for a family member to provide information about their own health would be limited to a de minimis amount, regardless of whether the program is participatory or health-contingent.

 This represents a significant reduction from the 30 percent limit in the 2016 rules.
 However, the proposed rules would also expand the definition of “family member” to include children, not just spouses.
-The proposals would continue to prohibit any incentive for the disclosure of an individual’s own or other genetic information.
+The proposals would continue to prohibit any incentive for the disclosure of an individual’s own family medical history or other genetic information.

 The overarching goal of these proposed changes is to create a regulatory framework that is more protective of employee privacy and that places a greater emphasis on the truly voluntary nature of participation in wellness programs.